 Additionally, you should not bring your generator inside your house because of the danger it poses.

-Why Shouldn’t I Bring My Generator Inside?
+Why Shouldn’t I Bring My Generator Inside to Avoid the Rain?

 Generators emit carbon monoxide, which is why it’s of the utmost importance to keep your generator outside.
 That includes your garage!
 Individuals can quickly fall ill to a generator running in an enclosed space.